Sumit-837/Obsidian-git-sync/Notespace/04 Handy Things/Useful termux things.md

 Typing only cd will take you to this home directory.

 ### Setting Up Default Working Directory
-If i tell [[Linux Terminal basics#.bashrc |.bashrc]] where to go, then it'll take me to the desired working directory at the very launch of termux.
+If i tell [[Linux Terminal Scribbles#.bashrc|.bashrc]] where to go, then it'll take me to the desired working directory at the very launch of termux.
 So, open `.bashrc` on any editor (eg. nvim) and change directory to desired.
 ```bash
 cd
 nvim .bashrc